adntob/CiscoHackathon2019/README.md

 Cisco Webex Devices supports a large and varied API set.
 All components are well documented by themselves, but it can be overwhelming for customers and developers to understand which API technology to choose, and why.

-This guide gives a brief overview of the most important components ("puzzle piece"), and some tips on when to choose one over the other.
+This guide gives a brief overview of the most important components ("puzzle pieces"), and some tips on when to choose one over the other.
 For each of the component, there is a runnable example as well.

 ## Mini dictionary